 Sequential Formation

 As the Earth moved past Jupiter into the inner solar system, it was braked by Jupiter’s gravity before escaping.
-The same braking occurred with the Moon as it followed the Earth’s trajectory 600 million years later.
+The same braking occurred with the Moon as it followed the Earth’s trajectory millions of years later.
 So it ended in a similar orbit and with roughly the same velocity as the Earth, leading to capture.
 In other words, the origin of the Earth-Moon system was a three-step process: first Sequential Formation, second Separation, and third Capture.

 Sequential Formation explains why the oxygen isotope ratios of the Earth and Moon are nearly identical, just as the Giant Impact Theory does.
-But a Revised Capture Theory decisively outperforms the Giant Impact Theory in terms of matching the special features of the Moon: its heavily cratered surface, the near side/far side dichotomy (including surface features and crustal depths), the complementary low iron of the Moon and high iron of Mercury, the similar very low albedos of Mercury and the Moon, the lunar magnetic field, the remarkable properties of Oceanus Procellarum (the rectangular separation point between Mercury and the Moon in the image), the water in lunar melt inclusions, the displacement of the center of mass of the Moon, thermal layering, and an orbit–with three moments of inertia–that reveals high past eccentricity.
-Accreted debris from a Giant Impact fails to explain these features.
-But they are what we should expect of a Moon extracted from the north polar region of Merculuna.
-They neatly complement the features of Mercury.
+But a Revised Capture Theory decisively outperforms the Giant Impact Theory in terms of matching the special features of the Moon: its cratered surface (from passages through the asteroid belt), the near side/far side dichotomy (including surface features and crustal depths), the complementary low iron of the Moon and high iron of Mercury, the similar very low albedos of Mercury and the Moon, the lunar magnetic field, the remarkable properties of Oceanus Procellarum (the rectangular separation point between Mercury and the Moon in the image), the water in lunar melt inclusions (a separation event was less destructive than an impact), the displacement of the center of mass of the Moon, thermal layering, and an orbit–with three moments of inertia–that reveals high past eccentricity.

 Kenneth J. Dillon is a historical and scientific researcher.
 See his biosketch at About Us.
 See also an explanation of the planet Terramars and its fate and the general theory.
 The origins of the Earth, Mars, Mercury, and the Moon play a role in Dillon’s novel of discovery science Rosemarie.